sarbagyastha/youtube_player_flutter/packages/youtube_player_iframe/README.md

-cuePlaylist(list, {listType, startAt, index})       | Queues the specified list of videos. mute()                                              | Mutes the player. unMute()                                            | Unmutes the player. isMuted()                                           | Determines whether or not the player is muted. setVolume(volume)                                   | Sets the volume of player. seekTo(position, {allowSeekAhead})                  | Seeks to a specified time in the video. setSize(size)                                       | Sets the size in pixels of the player.
+cuePlaylist(list, {listType, startAt, index})       | Queues the specified list of videos. mute()                                              | Mutes the player. unMute()                                            | Unmutes the player. setVolume(volume)                                   | Sets the volume of player. seekTo(position, {allowSeekAhead})                  | Seeks to a specified time in the video. setSize(size)                                       | Sets the size in pixels of the player.